jjg/jsos-uikit/README.md

-Simple GUI tookit for Javascript applications
+jsos-uikit
 ====

+Simple GUI tookit for Javascript applications, part of the jsos platform.

 #STATUS
 Currently just one big file to make experimentation easier.
 Once the core components work good enough the toolkit will be put into a proper module of some sort.